 All teachers have access to Dyslexia/MLD/Literacy information regarding characteristics and strategies to improve knowledge to support students in lesson.
-Students will be monitored via the SEND Support Log and individual needs will be logged on the SIMs network for all staff to access.
-PLD or SID training sessions will go ahead for all staff to attend to improve knowledge of this need and for staff to access information regarding the cohort.
+Students will be monitored via the IEPs and individual needs will be logged on the SIMs network for all staff to access.
+PLD training sessions will go ahead for all staff to attend to improve knowledge of SEND and for staff to access information regarding the cohort.